-Generally speaking, maintenance aims at the following objectives:
+Generally speaking, industrial maintenance aims at the following objectives:

 - Maximum equipment availability

 - Costs and risks reduction

 However, three different types of objectives may be distinguished: